RJurjevic/Vafra/README.md

 intrinsics available on most CPUs (sse2, avx2, neon, or similar).

-This repository is committed to Vafra Stockfish, an NNUE (Neural Network Easy Update) iteration of Stockfish derived from Stockfish 12.
+This repository is committed to Vafra Stockfish, an NNUE (Neural Network Easy Update) version of Stockfish derived from Stockfish 12.
 While subsequent versions of Stockfish integrate an advanced NNUE architecture with enhanced training capabilities, Vafra Stockfish distinguishes itself by maintaining a simplified NNUE architecture and exclusively utilizing zero-knowledge Leela data for training.
 Guided by Robert Jurjevic's